 For more information about this level of training, you can contact a member of the Diabetes in Schools team.

-- All school staff complete Level 1 training so that they have a basic understanding of type 1 diabetes and how it impacts students
+- all school staff complete Level 1 training so that they have a basic understanding of type 1 diabetes and how it impacts students

-- All school staff are familiar with the actions that they must take when students with type 1 diabetes require urgent or emergency assistance due to their health condition
+- all school staff are familiar with the actions that they must take when students with type 1 diabetes require urgent or emergency assistance due to their health condition

 Type 1 diabetes can place families under significant stress as they do everything they can to keep their child safe and healthy – especially when they go to school.